Jorge Rando: Style

 Ricardo Barnatán in Pintarradas wrote: "Rando's figurative landscapes, those quick and furious sketches, speaks of what takes place inside us not what we see outside.
 The brush strokes and the colours are representative of the interior of the painter and if the figures seem recognizable it´s because they work as words in a secret decoded message.
 A message written from the passion, in the sense of that glorious movement from the soul and the purified suffering as well."

 Prizes and Honours

-Rando has received several prizes and awards along his fruitful carrier.
+Rando has received several prizes and awards throughout his career.

 In 2018, in March the exhibition of ¨Qi Baishi - Jorge Rando: An Encounter¨, a cultural dialogue between East and West, gained a lot of attention.
 The same year, the exhibition ¨Naturalezas¨ took place.